blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 # The Ethereum 2.0 Beacon Block: A Data Schema and Visual Documentation

-Gurdal Ertek and Joseph Kholodenko
+Gurdal Ertek, Joseph Kholodenko

-UAE University, Al Ain, UAE
+*UAE University, Al Ain, UAE

-...., New York, NY
+Memorial Sloan Kettering Cancer Center, New York, NY*

 > *"When I came up with Ethereum, my first first thought was, 'Okay, this thing is too good to be true.'
 As it turned out, the core Ethereum idea was good - fundamentally, completely sound."* ***Vitalik Buterin***

 **Summary:** Ethereum 2.0 is the new version of the Ethereum blockchain, where consensus (agreement of which data and blocks will be added) is to be achieved through proof-of-stake (PoS).
 Coordination of consensus and many other processes in Ethereum 2.0 will be carried out by a chain referred to as the "beacon chain".